stage-1/.github/profile/README.md

 ## Hi there 👋

-#### We build speciality enterprise tools for Warehousing, Transportation, Logistics, Food Storage and similar markets
+#### We build speciality enterprise tools for Warehousing, Transportation, Logistics, Cold Storage Management and similar markets

 #### Contact us today to see what solutions we'll bring to your table